As multicellular computing becomes more and more complex, we

 The collection of Metazoan cells that descend from a fertilized egg is only part of the genetic identity of the organism.
 Cows for example absolutely require gut bacteria to digest their cellulose-laden diets and those bacteria depend upon their host to provide the cellulose they feed on.
 So the genetic identity of cows must also include their gut bacteria.
 A Metazoan therefore needs to distinguish its own cells from dangerous bacteria or virus infected cells, but it must not eliminate the beneficial single-cell partners it relies upon.

 Multicellular organisms are ecologies in which many various species of single-cell organisms play vital cooperative roles.
-The ecology, of various microbial species living in or on a multicellular organism is called it's microbiome.
+The ecology of various microbial species living in or on a multicellular organism is called it's microbiome.
 The human microbiome contains more than ten thousand species of bacteria and yeasts that cohabit our bodies and play beneficial roles.
-It now is clear that "...microbes contribute more genes responsible for human survival than humans contribute."
+The body contains trillions of microorganisms-outnumbering human cells by 10 to 1.
+It now is clear that "...microbes contribute more genes responsible for human survival than do our parents genomes."

-Upwards of 1000 species live on our skin, others in our mouths, still others in our urogenital tracts.
-And each person's complement of bacteria is different.
+Upwards of 5000 species live on our skin, others in our mouths, others in our gut, and still others in our urogenital tracts.
+And each person's complement of bacteria is different; men's differ from women's, and the bacterial complement of one hand differs from the other!
 These single-cell partners are often the first line of defense against infection by less friendly bacteria.
 Our formal immune system only comes into action when that first line fails.
 An immune system that insisted upon destroying these symbiotic single cell organisms would destroy itself.

 Nor does the genetic identity of the Metazoans cells

 necessarily distinguish one self from another.
 Starfish generate